-The AHRQ Safety Program for MRSA Prevention is a free 18-month program that will run from April 2022 to October 2023, and the deadline for enrollment is April 15, 2022.
+The AHRQ Safety Program for MRSA Prevention is a free 18-month program that will run from April 2022 to September 2023, and the deadline for enrollment is May 15, 2022.
 ICUs and non-ICUs with elevated levels of MRSA invasive infection, such as MRSA bacteremia, are eligible and encouraged to participate in the program.
 Participation in the program is free.

 Each participating unit will form a multidisciplinary team, including leadership and frontline staff, to participate and lead the unit-based intervention for the program.
 Each hospital may enroll up to four participating units if those units are eligible due to having elevated MRSA infections.
-Most of the program is applicable to both the ICU and the non-ICU setting.
-Some of the content will be targeted specifically to either the ICU or non-ICU units as appropriate.
+Most of the program is applicable to both the ICU and the non-ICU settings.
+Some of the content will be targeted specifically at either the ICU or non-ICU units as appropriate.

-The types of intensive care units that are eligible include -
+The types of intensive care units that are eligible include:

-- Adult and pediatric critical care,
+- Adult and pediatric critical care

-- Medical critical care,
+- Medical critical care

-- Medical-surgical critical care,
+- Medical-surgical critical care

-- Surgical critical care, and - Trauma critical care
+- Surgical critical care - Trauma critical care

-And the types of non-ICU units that are eligible to participate include -
+And the types of non-ICU units that are eligible to participate include:

-- Adult and pediatric units,
+- Adult and pediatric units

-- Burn units,
+- Burn units

-- Medical-surgical units,
+- Medical-surgical units

-- Orthopedic wards,
+- Orthopedic units

-- Surgical units, and
+- Surgical units

 - Step down units